-Clips are fully described as the elemental items of a session arrangement, being either integral or partial parts of existing audio and MIDI material, stored on external formated files.
+Clips are fully described as elemental items of a session arrangement, being either integral or partial parts of existing audio and MIDI material, stored on external formated files.

-As is, Qtractor is technically described as a nondestructive sequencer and arranger.
+As is, Qtractor is technically described as a non-destructive sequencer and arranger.
 It does not affect, alter or modify in any way, none of the audio or MIDI files that are loaded and represented as clips.
 Files resulting from capture and recording operations are the notable exceptions.
-Once created, all recorded files are thereafter loaded as usual.
+Once created, the recorded files are thereafter loaded as usual.
 All editing operations are accomplished in exclusive parametric form, having no resemblance whatsoever on the file system.

 Audio clips are representations of the whole or part of a single audio file.
-MIDI clips are representations of a sequence of events of one single MIDI channel, as extracted from a SMF format 0 file or of one single track, as from a SMF format 1 one, either in whole or in part.
+MIDI clips are representations of a sequence of events of one single MIDI channel, as extracted from a SMF format 0 file or one single track, as from a SMF format 1 one.